radthoc/mars-time/readme.md

 Well, anyway, this API allows to get the Mars Sol Date (MSD) and the Martian Coordinated Time (MTC) based on the time on Earth in UTC.
 The **endpoint** is *time/convert/{UTC_time}*.

+###### TODOs
+- Extract the date handling functions to a helper
+- Validate errors and send corresponding responses
+- Clean everything that is not needed from the framework